 Final grades are available shortly after the end of each quarter.
-Students may see their grades by viewing their Unofficial Transcript on the Web.
-Go to www.everettcc.edu/kiosk and click the "Enter Student Kiosk" red bar, then click the "Unofficial Transcript" in the menu on the left side of the screen.
+Students may see their grades by viewing their Unofficial Transcript on the web.
+Go to EverettCC.edu/MyEvCC and click Unofficial Transcript.
 You must know your Student Identification (SID) number and your Personal Identification Number (PIN).
-For more information about the Student Kiosk, see "Student Records" in the Enrollment Services section of this Catalog.
+For more information about MyEvCC, see Student Records in the Enrollment Services section of this Catalog.